Qmario9/MinecraftServerAnsible/README.md

 Today we will be installing a Minecraft server with Ansible and Terraform(and a few other scripts) using AWS!
 <br>
+### To run
+Make sure you have cloned the repo and changed the following down below in the requirements before you do these steps!
+> terraform init
+>
+> terraform plan
+> ansible-playbook -i hosts.yaml anstemp.yaml

 ### **Requirements**